TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - reliable shut off mechanisms in event of faults or overheating to ensure safety maintained
 - production of error codes to inform user of system issues: e.g. overheating cause controller to prevent heating and produce error code to inform user prevention of heating is intentional
 - ensurance that controller is unable to produce heating on the pipe when the controller is in the designated "off" mode

-Preprogrammed open loop control provides a cost effective and user intuitive solution, but the relation between temperature and power would need to be tested using a temperature sensor to meet this project's specifications.
-A sensor would need to be budgetted for whether the team utilzes open or closed loop control becasue of this.
-Closed loop control requires more time to design the system to properly integrate the sensor(s) into feedback loops, but it would allow for more accurate and reliable temperature control.

-Safety controls will be essential to prevent overheating of components.

 ### Microcontroller and PCB